featanonymiccv2023/FeatEnHancer/README.md

 Download the [ExDark](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset) dataset and copy the images into "data/exdark/".

+Download the coco pre-trained [weights](https://drive.google.com/file/d/1Epx1e7Xg9XQYsGmocBMlBHvZq5MtR4kr/view) and place it in the "checkpoint/" folder.

 Download the [exdark-checkpoint](https://drive.google.com/file/d/1W1sZZLCv6LroA6WTaitPxOHT1caSwGko/view) file and place it in the "checkpoint/" folder.

 Run the exdark training script as below